2022.06

 A virtual column can potentially draw from multiple underlying columns, although a virtual column always presents itself as a single column.

-Virtual columns can be used as dimensions or as inputs to aggregators.
+Virtual columns can be referenced by their output names to be used as dimensions or as inputs to filters and aggregators.

 Each Apache Druid query can accept a list of virtual columns as a parameter.
 The following scan query is provided as an example: